dmoose/openApiGo/README.md

-# openapi-go-md
+# openApiGo

-`openapi-go-md` is a small Go module that converts OpenAPI / Swagger specs (v2 or v3, JSON or YAML) into Markdown.
+`openApiGo` is a small Go module that converts OpenAPI / Swagger specs (v2 or v3, JSON or YAML) into Markdown.
 It provides:

 - A CLI (`cmd/openapi-go-md`) for converting specs from files, stdin, or URLs.
 - A Go library (`pkg/markdown`) that you can call directly from your own code.